aaronbieber/coaching-blog/content/posts/unicorn-season/index.md

 other engineers more effective, institutional knowledge that steers projects through ambiguity.

+A professional athlete's individual scoring stats are *not predictive* of overall team success.
+In the same way, *amount of code produced* or even *ability to prompt AI agents* is not predictive of the resulting software's stability, maintainability, or fitness for purpose.

-It's giving the engineering culture permission to continue avoiding the harder work.
-AI is helping us dig the hole just a little bit deeper so that more of our head can fit into it.
+AI is giving the engineering culture permission to continue avoiding the harder work.
+It's helping us dig the hole just a little bit deeper so that more of our head can fit into it.

 ## The infinite game